captainbrosset/cleanjs/README.md

 USING CLEANJS
 =============

+The first way to use cleanjs is online: http://cleanjscode.appspot.com/

+If you are interested in running it locally on your computer and integrate it into some build system, then read on:

 cleanjs is written in python so, first, make sure you have [python 2.7 installed and running](http://python.org/getit/).

 Get cleanjs by downloading [one of the tags](https://github.com/captainbrosset/cleanjs/tags).